Celebration in an African home CAN NOT happen without the presence of Jollof rice. I mean, come on, what are we (Africans) supposed to eat? Burgers?

 Jollof rice is a very common dish prepared in many African countries and each recipe differs depending on the nation.
-I specifically prepare the Nigerian party jollof rice which I still feel is one of the best recipes out there (not being biased, just stating facts LOL)
+I specifically prepare the Nigerian party jollof rice which I still feel is one of the best recipes out there (not being biased, just stating facts).

-Since I was in the party mood yesterday, I decided to prepare myself this awesome dish to celebrate our independence.
+Since I was in the party mood yesterday, I decided to prepare myself this awesome dish to celebrate.
 I posted a few pictures of the food on my instagram and was completely blown away by the number of people who wanted my recipe.

 So to not be stingy to my fellow Africans as well as my brothers and sisters of other races/cultures I decided I would put up a blog post showing you guys step-by-step how I prepare this delicious dish.